What is an unlimited vacation policy?

 - Encourage employees to take time off.
 Many employees feel guilty about asking for time away from work.
 If employees haven’t taken time off in a while, managers should ask how they’re doing and whether a break would be beneficial.

 - Talk about the issue frequently.
 Executives and managers should educate employees about the company’s vacation policy and its benefits.
-Managers should help workers understand that the purpose is to help them maintain a healthy work-life balance and that they trust them to decide how much time off is necessary to stay productive while investing in self-care.
+Managers should help workers understand that the purpose is to help them maintain a healthy work-life balance and that they trust their employees to decide how much time off is necessary to stay productive while investing in self-care.

 What happens if someone takes advantage of unlimited time off?